SevenHearts/portship/README.md

 Your system needs a few utilities in order to run all of the conversions.
 Below is a full list of requirements and below it are platform-specific package names for them.

-If your platform isn't listed, ensure the following are available an on your PATH.
+If your platform isn't listed, ensure the following are available and on your PATH.

 - a C compiler aliased to `cc` (usually the default)
 - [Ninja](https://ninja-build.org)